-My Python (Boto 3) AWS Lambda function returns "unknown service", "parameter validation failed", or "object has no attribute" errors.
-Why is my function returning these errors, and how do I resolve the issue?
+My Python (Boto3) AWS Lambda function returns "unknown service", "parameter validation failed", or "object has no attribute" errors.

-A Python (Boto 3) Lambda function that isn't using the latest version of Boto 3 can return any of the following errors:
+A Python (Boto3) Lambda function that doesn't use the latest version of Boto3 might return any of the following errors:

-Important: The following procedures assumes that you're using the latest version of Botocore.
-If you're not using the latest version of Botocore, you must upgrade Botocore before you can upgrade to the latest Boto 3 version.
-Adjust the steps that you take as needed for your specific operating system and Python configuration.
+Important: The following procedures assume that you have the latest version of Botocore (on GitHub).
+If you don't have the latest version of Botocore, then you must upgrade Botocore before you can upgrade to the latest Boto3 version.
+Implement the resolution as needed for your specific and Python configuration.

 It's a best practice to create a Lambda layer on the same operating system that your Lambda runtime is based on.
-For example, Python 3.8 is based on an Amazon Linux 2 Amazon Machine Image (AMI).
+For example, Python versions 3.8 and 3.9 are based on an Amazon Linux 2 Amazon Machine Image (AMI).
 However, Python 3.7 and Python 3.6 are based on the Amazon Linux AMI.

 (Prerequisites) Install pip3 and the latest AWS CLI version

-1. If you haven't already, then install pip3 for Python 3 packaging. -or- If you have a previous version of pip, then upgrade it.
+1. If you haven't already, then install pip3 for Python 3 packaging from the pip website.

-Create a Lambda layer that uses the latest Boto 3 version
+Manually create a Lambda layer that uses the latest Boto3 version

 Important: The following AWS CLI commands work for Linux, Unix, and macOS operating systems.
 In each command, make sure that you replace boto3-mylayer with your preferred name for the lib folder and Lambda layer.